Dave Roberts (California politician): Career

-He was a Vice President for Government Relations with the Healthcare Information and Management Systems Society (HIMSS), an international non-profit, but retired from that position when he was sworn in as county supervisor.
-Before that he worked as a Corporate Vice President in the healthcare business unit at Science Applications International Corporation (SAIC).
-Earlier he served as a budget analyst for the Department of Defense and as a staffer for Senator Lowell Weicker.
+He was a vice president for government relations of the Healthcare Information and Management Systems Society (HIMSS), an international non-profit, but retired from that position when he was sworn in as county supervisor.
+Before that, he worked as a corporate vice president in the healthcare business unit of the Science Applications International Corporation (SAIC).
+Earlier, he served as a budget analyst for the United States Department of Defense and as a staffer for Senator Lowell Weicker.

-He has also served as a federal advisory commission member in the administrations of President George W. Bush and Barack Obama in the Department of Health and Human Services.
-He used to be co-chair of the Centers for Medicare & Medicaid Services Advisory Panel of Outreach and Education.
-Since becoming a county Supervisor in 2013, he has gained more state and national experience.
+He has also served as a federal advisory commission member in the administrations of President George W. Bush and Barack Obama in the United States Department of Health and Human Services.
+He was previously a co-chair of the Centers for Medicare & Medicaid Services Advisory Panel of Outreach and Education.

-In 2014, he was elected Second Vice President of the California State Association of Counties (CSAC).
+In 2014, he was elected second vice president of the California State Association of Counties (CSAC).
 In addition, he serves as co-chair of both the National Association of Counties (NACo) Membership Committee and Immigration Reform Task Force and as an active member of the CSAC and NACo Health Steering Committees.

-Elective office

 Solana Beach City Council

 He was elected to the Solana Beach City Council in 2004 and re-elected in 2008.
-He served as Mayor in 2008 and as Deputy Mayor in 2011-2012.
-While on the council he is credited for work on traffic calming projects, a local coastal plan, business relations, opening new parks, a plastic bag ban, and support for the arts and North Coast Repertory Theatre.
+He served as mayor in 2008 and as deputy mayor in 2011 and 2012.
+While on the council he is credited for work on traffic-calming projects, a local coastal plan, business relations, opening new parks, a plastic bag ban, and support for the arts and North Coast Repertory Theatre.